bppwrite/bppwrite.github.io/CONTRIBUTING-DEV.md

 #### DEPLOYMENT

-Deployment is achieved via [Wercker](https://app.wercker.com/bppwrite/bppwrite.github.io).
-The build steps in `/wercker.yml` dictate how this is done.
-The following is automated, making any manual changes to the code unnecessary prior to deploying.
+_The following is automated via Wercker (see [SITE DEPLOYMENT](#site-deployment)), making any manual changes to the code is unnecessary prior to deploying._

 We use [SystemJS](https://github.com/systemjs/systemjs) to be able to write and deploy JavaScript as modules, and [jspm](http://jspm.io/) to bundle those modules and our third-party libraries for faster page loads.